thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Wordpress:** web builder offering the most-customization for software engineers

 ## Package Managers
+* **Npm:** the default package manager for Node.js used to install, manage, and share JavaScript libraries and tools
 * **Bun:** fast all-in-one JavaScript NodeJS runtime and toolkit that includes a package manager, bundler, and testing
+* **Yarn:** a fast and reliable JavaScript package manager designed to improve dependency management and project consistency
 * **MacPorts:** an open-source package manager for macOS that simplifies installing and maintaining Unix-based software
-* **Npm:** the default package manager for Node.js used to install, manage, and share JavaScript libraries and tools
-* **Yarn:** a fast and reliable JavaScript package manager designed to improve dependency management and project consistency

 ## Build Tools
+* **Apache Maven**: a build automation and project management tool primarily used for Java projects and packages
+* **Gradle:** an open-source build automation tool used for dependency management, testing, and automation
+* **Bun:** fast all-in-one JavaScript NodeJS runtime and toolkit that includes a package manager, bundler, and testing
 * **Vite:** a fast frontend build tool and development server
-* **Gradle:** an open-source build automation tool used for dependency management, testing, and automation
-* **Apache Maven**: a build automation and project management tool primarily used for Java projects and packages

 ## Code Editors & IDEs
 * **Sublime Text:** a fast and lightweight text editor known for its speed, simplicity, and powerful multi-cursor editing features.